 Here's an example...

-A traditional undergraduate student living on campus and taking a full load of classes would have the following cost of attendance for the 2013-14 school year:
+A typical, DU undergraduate student living on campus and taking a full load of classes has the following cost of attendance for the 2014-15 school year (figures for the 2015-16 school year will be available on our website in a couple of weeks):

 ||Room & Board